intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/pooling.md

 Parameters:

-* `poolSize`: Int array of length 2 corresponding to the downscale vertically and horizontally.
+* `poolSize`: Length 2 corresponding to the downscale vertically and horizontally.
 Default is (2, 2), which will halve the image in each dimension.
-* `strides`: Int array of length 2.
+* `strides`: Length 2.
 Stride values.
 Default is null, and in this case it will be equal to poolSize.
 * `borderMode`: Either 'valid' or 'same'.
 Default is 'valid'.
 * `dimOrdering`: Format of input data.
-Either DataFormat.NCHW (dimOrdering='th') or DataFormat.NHWC (dimOrdering='tf').
-Default is NCHW.
+Either 'th' (Channel First) or 'tf' (Channel Last).
+Default is 'th'.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.

 **Scala example:**